Developing lifelong learners in service to God, country and community

 I am thrilled that you are visiting our website and honored to greet you as you begin to learn more about St. Joseph the Worker Day School and Grade School.
 Whether you are reading this as a potential parent, a current St. Joe’s family, an alum, or as a community leader we are excited to share all the amazing things taking place in our schools.

-As I am entering into my seventh year as principal, I am excited to welcome a new and exciting year at both our school locations.
+As I am entering into my eighth year as principal, I am excited to welcome a new and exciting year at both our school locations.

-We have over 30 students 6 weeks to two years old in our Day School and 131 students Preschool 3-6th grade in our Grade School.
+We have over 30 students, 6 weeks to two years old in our Day School and 135 students, Preschool 3-6th grade in our Grade School.
 Situated in the Northern Panhandle, we are centrally located between Pennsylvania and Ohio allowing our families to come from all over Hancock and Brooke counties in West Virginia, Burgettstown and Avella in Pennsylvania and Jefferson County in Ohio.

 Why would families travel 30 minutes to attend our schools?
 It’s simple- We are a school of excellence instilling character and intellect, where every child and family are prepared and empowered to fully engage in any challenge they may face academically, personally and spiritually.